AustinBoath/AustinBoath/README.md

 Everything here is free—no hidden fees, no premium plans, no nonsense.
 Just take it, use it, and improve it if you want.

-> "I rawdog the software industry—no middlemen, no paywalls, just straight-up free code.
+> "I rawdog the software industry.
+No paywalls, just straight-up free code.
 Might be a bit rough, but hey, it works!" 😆